Summer vacations are an exciting time of year for the whole family. It’s when your family bonds and makes memories that last a lifetime.

 Travel is also “the school of life,” and starting this school early for children is essential.
 You’re helping create the next generation of global citizens.

-One of the goals of KeeKee’s Corner is to provide tools to help you and your family dream, plan, and get the most out of your travel adventures.
+One of KeeKee’s Big Adventures goals is to provide tools to help you and your family dream, plan, and get the most out of your travel adventures.
 In this article, we explore building your family’s 18 Summer Vacations Roadmap so you can make every summer count.

-Below we explore the different age range of kids and travel options to consider for each.
+Below, we explore the different age ranges of kids and the great travel options for each.

 Infants